 1. Fun with Snap Circuits

 They are in your phone, and they are in your car.
 They light up your house, and they run roller coasters.
 What are they?
 They're electronic circuits and they're everywhere!
 In this fun free online event, your child will learn the basics of electronic circuits using Snap Circuits.
-We will build several fun projects, while they learn what a circuit is, how circuits work, how to create one, and how to add more parts in a circuit to make sounds, light, and more!
-They will also learn different components of circuits, and how they can be put together to create a fun system.
-Your child will have the best experience if you have a SNAP CIRCUITS® JR set or above.
+They will build several fun projects, while they learn what a circuit is, how circuits work, how to create one, and how to add more parts in a circuit to make sounds, light, and more!

 3. Code a Winter Snowball Game